 ns of CSSR Work-Out Agreement ompliant Adult:

 Pleas e check one of the below boxes:

 I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
 [Verification attached.]

-I, the noncompliant adult named above, agree to complete upcoming 12-month lease term.
-These hours include the the most previous lease term, plus the 96 hours for the upcoming the upcoming the previous lease term, plus the 96 hours for the upcoming the upcoming term of the upcoming terms of the upcoming terms. hours not fulfilled in
+I, the noncompliant adult named above, agree to completeupcoming 12-month lease term.
+These hours include thethe most previous lease term, plus the 96 hours for the upcoming the upcoming the previous lease term. hours not fulfilled in

-Below is a description of means through which I will comply with the CSSR requirement:
+Below is a description of means through which I will comply we requirement: vith the CSSR

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

-SIGN IED AND ATTESTED THIS DATE
+SIGN ED AND ATTESTED THIS DATE

-Signa ture: Head of Household
+Signat ture: Head of Household Date:

-Signa Noncompliant Adult, if other than Head of Household
+Signat Noncompliant Adult, if other than Head of Household Date:

-Siona ture: Date:
+Sionat are.
+Date: